Choosing how to feed your baby, whether breast or formula feeding, is one of the biggest decisions you will make as a parent.

 Breast feeding burns calories and you may often be hungry when you’re breast feeding.

-Once breast feeding is established, you can choose to mix feed (link to mixed feeding article).
+Once breast feeding is established, you can choose to mix feed.
 This means offering a bottle of either expressed breast milk or formula.

 Formula milk is also offered as an alternative to breast milk.
 It is important to understand that if using formula milk, babies less than one year only require first milk.